 It’s closely related to the Nissan Qashqai and has adopted some of that 4x4’s styling and under-the-skin engineering.
 The Pulsar is available in Visia, Acenta, n-tec and Tekna trim levels – the latter enhancing its looks with LED headlights, front fog lights and larger alloy wheels.

-The Pulsar’s styling remained more or less the same during its 4-year life in the UK, and was no longer sold as a new car after 2018 – so if this car’s spacious credentials appeal, a used 2018 model is perhaps the next best thing.
+The Pulsar’s styling remained more or less the same during its four-year life in the UK and was no longer sold as a new car after 2018 – so if this car’s spacious credentials appeal, a used 2018 model is perhaps the next best thing.

 Contoured side doors and arrowhead-shaped rear lights lend it a no-nonsense look.